fbpx

 Yokahu Observation Tower.
 Photo credit: Chelsea Kelly-Sipe

-Your next stop will be Yokahu Observation Tower (bathroom) where you can climb the tower for stunning views all the way to the coast on a clear day.
+Your next stop will be Yokahu Observation Tower (bathroom), where you can climb the tower to see stunning views all the way to the north coast on a clear day.

 Juan Diego Falls.
 Photo credit: Chelsea Kelly-Sipe